bfarzin/haha_2019/prod/README.md

   * use of sentence piece to reduce the out of vocab (OOV) lanugage
   * Two random seeds for LM fit
   * Random seeds on each of the classifier fits (100 each LM rand seed)
+    * This was originally a test, done with a single epoch on LM (so not the best) and then 100 runs to test if there was variation
   * Average outputs for classifer softmax before making choice (single seeds might be better, but not many possible entries)
   * [SMOTE to balance classes](https://jair.org/index.php/jair/article/view/10302)